 Program A—This is the traditional and most general degree.
 This program is primarily for students who plan to work in business, industry or government, or to pursue graduate study in pure or applied mathematics.
 The flexibility of this program allows some students to take electives specifically preparing for graduate work, while some other students take courses emphasizing tools for applications.

 Program B—This program is good preparation for teaching high school mathematics.
-To earn teaching licensure, students also complete the College of Education’s Teacher Education Program.
+To earn teaching licensure, students also must complete the College of Education’s Teacher Education Program.

-Mathematics students in all programs take courses in calculus, differential equations, algebra, analysis, topology, and more advanced courses in these areas, or differential geometry, discrete mathematics, logic, number theory, partial differential equations, and numerical analysis.
+Mathematics students in all programs take courses in calculus, differential equations, algebra, analysis, topology, and more advanced courses in these areas, or differential geometry, discrete mathematics, number theory, partial differential equations, and numerical analysis.
 Some tracks require additional core courses.
 The number of elective courses is determined by track, too.
 Students who decide to design their own study plan have considerable freedom, subject to approval by the department’s undergraduate committee.

 Minor in Mathematics